Kaonashii/gmouse/README.md

  * The mouse should be comfortable to hold in the air
   * We should consider making a brace / wrist mount to reduce tension from holding the mouse
+  * What I thought is design like anti sstatic band(https://www.google.ca/search?q=anti+static+band&source=lnms&tbm=isch&sa=X&ved=0ahUKEwj0zs_F6ozMAhXhkIMKHXADAMAQ_AUIBygB&biw=1920&bih=955#imgrc=vjo1TQkYY17gMM%3A)
  * The buttons should be comfortable to reach from rest position (left/right and top buttons)
+ * Front part of whole frame should go down to click the button (when we make it like apple mouse both button will be clicked, so we need way of recognizing which button was clicked strongly)
+ * LED (Branding *cough cough) should not affect user what so ever, since no one wants led shining their eye

 ### Button Input